How long do you spend in the kitchen each day preparing food AND cleaning up after meals?

 Meal planning is as close to magic as I know for a real food lifestyle, and once you make a commitment to just do it, start with your calendar, take a few minutes to think through your week, get a habit to plan ahead, and find just the right style for you, you’ll find yourself walking on air – just like Mike.

-All the Meal Planning Details at KS Over the Years:
+The Best Meal Planning Posts at KS Over the Years: